Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 What to Expect

 Your first visit is a comprehensive evaluation.
 We take a thorough history of your symptoms, prior testing, and treatments.
 Depending on your situation we may order standard or specialty laboratory work, and we will discuss a care plan tailored to your needs.
-Plan for a longer-than-usual visit — we take the time to understand the full picture.
+We take the time to understand the full picture.

 Tracking Your Progress